togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

   <p>Assert</p>
 </figure>

-The idea being that you **arrange** all the preconditions and context for running the test, **preform the action** that is to be tested, and finally where you **assert** the outcome that was expected.
+The idea being that you **arrange** all the preconditions and context for running the test, **preform the action** that is to be tested, and finally you **assert** the outcome that was expected.

 This makes sense but its also rather...robotic.
-In the mid-2000s then, [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) came along and in the subtlest of nods to considering actual requirements made the recommendation of simply subbing in words that skin-and-bone people actually use.
+In the mid-2000s, [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) came along and in the subtlest of nods to considering actual requirements made the recommendation of simply subbing in words that skin-and-bone people actually use.

 <figure class="tdd-terms">
   <p>Given</p>